 Distinction in Writing: Writing in Off-Campus Communities

 The purpose of completing a degree in residence on the GVSU campus is to ensure a coherent experience among the university’s graduates.
-This component gives you the opportunity to use your writing, reading and design skills beyond the campus setting for the benefit of local or regional residents.
+This distinction component gives the students the opportunity to use their writing, reading, and design skills beyond the campus setting for the benefit of local or regional residents.

-Activities in this component are volunteer activities that serve a community organization of some kind.
-Each year, the Writing department will publicize a number of volunteer opportunities arranged specifically for students with abilities in writing, reading, or document design.
-The department will co-sponsor these activities through organizations such as the Heart of West Michigan United Way and the Grand Rapids Public Schools, aiming primarily to serve needy urban populations.
-Students will be connected to a liaison from the sponsoring organization, and they will be given a specific job or project to work on.
-The examples below may count as either Level A or Level B activities, dependent on your time/product commitment.
+Activities in this component are usually volunteer activities that serve a community organization of some kind.
+Students might pursue activities through organizations such as the Heart of West Michigan United Way or the Grand Rapids Public Schools, aiming primarily to serve needy urban populations.

-- Meet weekly after school in a middle school tech lab with the student staff of the monthly school newsletter, tutoring students in both newsletter writing and document design.
+- Meet weekly outside of classes in a middle school tech lab with the student staff of the monthly newsletter, tutoring students in both newsletter writing and document design.

-- Develop promotional materials (brochures, posters, web pages) for the Community Media Center’s Future Kulture program supporting youth and media.
+- Develop promotional materials (brochures, posters, web pages) for nonprofit organizations in Grand Rapids.

 - Conduct weekly tutorials with resettled adult refuges through Catholic Human Development Outreach’s Intensive Vocational English program.

-- Develop promotional materials (brochures, public service announcements, programs, web pages) for the annual Arts Jam fundraising event promoting art and music programs in the public schools.
+- Develop promotional materials (brochures, public service announcements, programs, web pages) for the annual Arts Jam fundraising event promoting art in public schools.